mahdi-ghorbani1/Machine-Learning-Implementations/README.md

 # Machine-Learning-Implementations
 A collection of implementations and experiments covering fundamental machine learning algorithms, model training, optimization, and practical applications using Python and popular machine learning libraries.

-This repository contains implementations and experiments developed as part of the **Machine Learning** course at the **Department of Computer Engineering, Sharif University of Technology**, taught by **Dr. Sharifi-Zarchi**.
+This repository contains implementations and experiments developed as part of the **Machine Learning** course at the **Department of Computer Engineering, Sharif University of Technology**.

 ## Topics